Megan Washington: 2016–2019: Singles and touring

-2020–present: Batflowers and Hot Fuss
+2020–2024: Batflowers and Hot Fuss

 In May 2020 Washington released a single and lyric video, "Dark Parts".
 The music video is hand drawn by Washington, featuring various animated characters from the track in a vertical format which Rolling Stone Australia's Tyler Jenke claimed "there's truly nothing that Megan Washington can't do".
 NME announced in June the video clip for "Dark Parts" and her third studio album Batflowers was due on 28 August.
 She issued the album's second single, "Switches", which uses a visualiser containing a title character from the album artwork for Batflowers.
-The album's third single, "Kiss Me Like We're Gonna Die", appeared in July, which she performed on ABC TV talk show, Q&A. The artist released a fourth single, "Achilles Heart", written with producer Rabitt (Andy Grammer, Charlotte Lawrence), also in July.
+The album's third single, "Kiss Me Like We're Gonna Die", appeared in July, which she performed on ABC TV talk show, Q&A. Washington released a fourth single, "Achilles Heart", written with producer Rabitt (Andy Grammer, Charlotte Lawrence), also in July.
 She gave a live rendition of the track on YouTube which coincided with the announcement of her involvement in the 2020 Brisbane Festival.

 Also in 2020 Washington appeared in CrossBread, a Christian Rock/Rap mockumentary, which she co-wrote for ABC Listen radio with Declan Fay and Chris Ryan (from King Kong: The Musical).
 In the musical docucomedy, Washington and Ryan appear as a brother-sister duo gigging unsuccessfully in Melbourne sometime in 2015, until they start to get some unlikely success on the Christian Music Scene.
 Kate McLennan (from Get Krack!n), comedian Aaron Chen, and John Waters (Play School and Rake) also have roles in this six-part show/podcast uploaded in June 2020.